 Digital banks are fast becoming a top option for international use.
-Check out our piece on the UK’s digital-only banks for a full run-down.
+Check out our article on the UK’s digital-only banks for a full run-down.

 Best ways to send money to European countries

 If you need to transfer money out of the UK to countries within the EU, like France, Italy, Spain and Greece, then TransferWise ranks highly.
-We found something like 50p total costs on a £100 transfer, paid via bank transfer, for next-day transfer.
+We found something like 99p total costs on a £100 transfer for same-day arrival of funds.

 Transatlantic transfers: Sending cash to the USA and Canada from the UK

-From what we have seen, TransferWise works out as the cheapest, most reliable option for sending money from the UK to USA or Canada, with next-day transfers and exchange costs at under £2 based on a transfer amount of £100.
+From what we have seen, TransferWise works out as the cheapest, most reliable option for sending money from the UK to USA or Canada, with next-day transfers and exchange costs coming in at under £1.50 based on a transfer amount of £100.

 South Asia: Transferring money from the UK to India and Pakistan